 4. If sex isn’t for you, that’s ok.

 5. It’s good to ask questions.

-This article is based on an interview with Danielle Platt, MD, a first-year Adolescent Medicine Fellow at the Mount Sinai Adolescent Health Center.
+A version of this article was originally published in September, 2017 and is based on an interview with Danielle Platt, MD, an Adolescent Medicine Fellow at the Mount Sinai Adolescent Health Center.
 Danielle completed her residency in pediatrics at Jacobi Medical Center/Einstein School of Medicine after receiving her MD from the Sackler School of Medicine at Tel Aviv University and a Bachelor’s in Women’s Studies from the University of Michigan.
 Her particular areas of interest include sex education, sexual assault/intimate partner violence prevention and awareness, and improving physician competency in recognizing, treating, and empowering survivors of childhood/adolescent trauma.